Subcubic edge chromatic critical graphs have many edges: Reducibility

-Given the colors incident to $v_2$, $v_6$, and $v_7$, at most one choice of color for $v_5v_8$ gives a bad board for the left side.
-Similarly, at most one choice of color for $v_8v_{10}$ is bad for the right side.
-We can color the edges as desired unless the color that is bad on $v_5v_8$ for the left side is the same as the color that is bad on $v_8v_{10}$ for the right side, and that color, say $x$, is different from the color $y$ seen by $v_8$.
+Given the colors seen by $v_2$, $v_6$, $v_7$, at most one choice of color for $v_5v_8$ gives a bad 4-tuple for $L$.
+Similarly, at most one choice of color for $v_8v_{10}$ gives a bad 4-tuple for $R$.
+We can color the edges as desired unless the color that is bad on $v_5v_8$ for $L$ is the same as the color that is bad on $v_8v_{10}$ for $R$, and that color, say $x$, is different from the color $y$ seen by $v_8$.
 So suppose this is true.
-Now perform an $(x,y)$-Kempe swap at $v_8$.
-If this Kempe chain ends at neither the left nor right side, then we color $v_5v_8$ and $v_8v_{10}$ arbitrarily.
-Now we can color each side.
-So suppose instead that the Kempe chain ends at the left side (by symmetry).
-Now we can color the left side, since $v_5v_8$ is uncolored.
-Afterward, the color for $v_8v_{10}$ is determined, and we can color the right side.
+Now perform an $(x,y)$-swap at $v_8$.
+If this Kempe chain ends in neither $L$ nor $R$, then we color $v_5v_8$ and $v_8v_{10}$ arbitrarily.
+Now we can extend the coloring to both $L$ and $R$.
+So suppose instead that the Kempe chain ends in $L$ (by symmetry).
+Now we can color $L$, since $v_5v_8$ is uncolored.
+Afterward, the color for $v_8v_{10}$ is determined, and we can color $R$.
 This completes the case where no pairs of 2-vertices are identified.

 Now we consider the case where two vertex pairs in $\{v_6,v_7,v_{14},v_{15}\}$ are identified.
 Since $G$ has no 3-cycles, each of $v_6,v_7$ must be identified with one of $v_{14},v_{15}$.
-By criticality, color all edges except those with both endpoints in Figure~\ref{two-jellyfish-pic2}.
-We have only 3 incident colored edges, so 5 possible boards.
-Similar to above, we show how to extend the coloring to $G$, using Figure~\ref{two-jellyfish-colorings-pic}.
+By criticality, color all edges except those with both endpoints in $v_1,\ldots,v_{15}$.
+Note that we have only 3 incident colored edges.
+As above, we now extend the coloring to $G$, using Figure~\ref{two-jellyfish-colorings-pic}.